gorgen2020/SDGCN/README.md

 * sklearn

 ## Run the demo of beijing:
-for final speed prediction,  run step 3 GCN+GRU\main.py, graph_mode is set dynamic or fix.
+1 For final speed prediction,  run step 3 GCN+GRU\main.py, graph_mode is set dynamic or fix.

-for the process of the adjacent matrix
+2 For the process of the adjacent matrix

 step 0: remove the outlier and sort the trajectory data by time interval